 Be prepared for an episode

 Digestive symptom flare-ups can be unpredictable, which is all the more reason to be prepared.
 This can help you stress less too, in the knowledge that if symptoms do arise, you won’t be caught out.
-When you leave the house each day, carry Iberogast to have a product on hand for fast-acting relief of digestive symptoms including those of medically-diagnosed IBS.
+When you leave the house each day, carry Iberogast to have a product on hand for fast-acting relief of functional digestive symptoms including those of medically-diagnosed IBS.
 Find out more about Iberogast.